 Tip: Images can be added to a Dashboard in the service – but this needs to point to a URL image.

 To insert an image in Power BI Desktop, click on the Home tab, and in the Insert Group click on Image.
-This will open the file explorer and you can browse to a location on your local computer or a synced SharePoint or OneDrive folder.
+This will open the file explorer, there you can browse to a location on your local computer.
+Or a synced SharePoint or OneDrive folder.

 2. Shape and Text box (the text “Book Now” is a hyperlink to the Excel Consulting booking website)